“How much protein is enough?”

-“Should we be eating fewer animal proteins?”
+“Should we be eating less animal protein?”

 We know, we know… from a basic nutrition standpoint, protein isn’t all that sexy.
 But, stay with us as we promise it’s gonna get exciting once you understand a few foundational principles.

 Most of us are quite familiar with protein when it comes time to eat – beef, chicken, and pork are protein favorites in the Standard American Diet.
 Yup, that means fish and beans trail way behind.
-As you’ll come to discover momentarily, this might be doing your efforts of trying to conceive a big disservice.
+And as you’ll come to discover momentarily, this might be doing your efforts of trying to conceive a big disservice.